As some of you may know I’ve been studying a Masters Degree in Computer Science for the past 6 months.

 I guess I want to help others using skills I am strong in.
 Whether to build a product or service to aid mental health or something that helps others improve their mental wellbeing.

-Mental wellbeing is a very important goal in my life as it probably is with many others too.
-I think it’s important we know how to sooth ourselves through life’s ups and downs.
+Mental well-being is a very important goal in my life as it probably is with many others too.
+I think it’s important we know how to soothe ourselves through life’s ups and downs.

-Honestly?
-I want to do so many things but something that I feel is actually attainable is run Training Workshops.
+I want to do so many things but something that I feel is actually attainable is running WordPress Training Workshops.

-I believe WordPress can build confidence or even help people start-up businesses.
+I believe WordPress can build confidence or even help people start up businesses.
 With WordPress, you can become a digital entrepreneur.
 With WordPress, you can blog and set up your own little home in cyberspace.
-Blogging actually helped me overcome depression as a teenager as it created a hobby to focus on and to grow which boosted my self-esteem and increased my employability in my early 20s.
+Blogging actually helped me overcome depression as a teenager as it created a hobby to focus on which boosted my self-esteem.
 It actually think of it as a saviour to my life.

 With WordPress you get to learn new things every day, you get to write and process your thoughts through blogging and you get to do it all for free.